How to Make a WordPress Website with Elementor

 You’ll also want to edit your footer in Elementor to replace the default theme footer with your own branding and contact details.

-Before you dive into building pages, make sure you have the right theme in place.
+Before you start building pages, make sure you have the right theme in place.
 See our guide on how to add an Elementor theme to WordPress for the top compatible options and how to install them.